Research Triangle: Freeways and primary designated routes

 U.S. Routes 1, 15, and 64 primarily serve the region as limited-access freeways or multilane highways with access roads.
 US 1 enters the region from the southwest as the Claude E. Pope Memorial Highway and travels through suburban Apex where it merges with US 64 and continues northeast through Cary.
 The two highways are codesignated for about 2 mi until US 1 joins I-440 and US 64 with I-40 along the Raleigh–Cary border.
 Capital Boulevard, which is designated US 1 for half of its route and US 401 the other is not a limited-access freeway, although it is a major thoroughfare through northeast Raleigh and into the northern downtown area.

 North Carolina Highway 147 is a limited-access freeway that connects I-85 with Toll Route NC 540 in northwestern Wake County.
 The older, toll-free portion of the four-lane route—known as the Durham Freeway or the I.L.
 "Buck" Dean Expressway—traverses downtown Durham and extends through Research Triangle Park to I-40.
 The Durham Freeway is often used as a detour or alternate route for I-40 through southwestern Durham the Chapel Hill area in cases of traffic accident, congestion or road construction delays.
 The tolled portion of NC 147, called the Triangle Expressway—North Carolina's first modern toll road when it opened to traffic in late 2011—continues past I-40 to Toll NC 540.
 Both Toll NC 147 and Toll NC 540 are modern facilities which collect tolls using transponders and license plate photo-capture technology.

 Public transit

-A partnering system of multiple public transportation agencies currently serves the Triangle region under the joint GoTransit branding.
+A partnering system of multiple public transportation agencies currently serves the Triangle region under the joint GoTriangle branding.
 Raleigh is served by GoRaleigh (formerly Capital Area Transit) municipal transit system, while Durham has GoDurham (formerly the Durham Area Transit Authority).
 Chapel Hill is served by Chapel Hill Transit, and Cary is served by GoCary (formerly C-Tran) public transit systems.
 However, GoTriangle, formerly called Triangle Transit, works in cooperation with all area transit systems by offering transfers between its own routes and those of the other systems.
 Triangle Transit also coordinates an extensive vanpool and rideshare program that serves the region's larger employers and commute destinations.

-Plans have been made to merge all of the area's municipal systems into Triangle Transit, and Triangle Transit also has proposed a regional rail system to connect downtown Durham, downtown Cary and downtown Raleigh with multiple suburban stops, as well as stops in the Research Triangle Park area.
-The agency's initial proposal was effectively cancelled in 2006, however, when the agency could not procure adequate federal funding.
-A committee of local business, transportation and government leaders currently are working with Triangle Transit to develop a new transit blueprint for the region, with various modes of rail transit, as well as bus rapid transit, open as options for consideration.